 The perceptions of the Frisbee being popular within the countercultural community probably came from seeing long-hair young people throwing Frisbees in the parks, on campus and at music festivals in the 1960s.
-Also in the early 1970s, when new Frisbee sports and events were being played and introduced at the first tournaments, it could be perceived that these new sports were being invented as an alternative to traditional ball sports.
+Also in the 1960s and 1970s, when new Frisbee sports and events were being played and introduced at the first tournaments, it could be perceived that these new sports were being invented as an alternative to traditional ball sports.
 All of these early perceptions would turn out to be true.
 The idea that these were non-athletic hippie types that couldn’t play traditional ball sports is false, most were former athletes, that had an athletic past in ball sports and happened to have a certain 60s style, that included long hair and anti-establishment attitude.
 Some of the greatest Frisbee players of all time were the overall competitors that competed in all of the disc sports and individual events in the 1970s.
-The only difference with the athletes that play disc sports and the athletes that play traditional ball sports is not their athleticism or the length of their hair, but disc athletes strict self-imposed philosophy and attitude towards sportsmanship that opposes the ‘win at all cost’ attitude that comes with traditional sports.
+The only difference with the athletes that play disc sports and the athletes that play traditional ball sports is not their athleticism or the length of their hair, but disc athletes strictly self-imposed philosophy and attitude towards sportsmanship that opposes the ‘win at all cost’ attitude that comes with traditional sports.
 With yesterday and today’s disc athlete, winning is not as important as is how you play the game.
-Although you hear that for all sports, you rarely see it in ball sports and when you do, it’s the exception.
-Disc sports like ultimate, the most competitive team game, actually give awards for it.
+Although you aspirationally hear that for all sports, you rarely see it in traditional sports and when you do, it’s the exception.
+Disc sports like ultimate, one of the most competitive team disc games, actually give team awards for it.

 “All players are responsible for administering and adhering to the rules.
 Ultimate relies upon a Spirit of the Game that places the responsibility for fair play on every player.
 It is trusted that no player will intentionally break the rules; thus there are no harsh penalties for breaches, but rather a method for resuming play in a manner which simulates what would most likely have occurred had there been no breach.
 Highly competitive play is encouraged, but should never sacrifice the mutual respect between players, adherence to the agreed-upon rules of the game, or the basic joy of play”.——Spirit of the Game (SOTG).

-“Spirit of the Game” wasn’t invented by any one person or group, it was created by the counterculture and alternative playing appeal of all the disc sports, including ultimate.
-SOTG, as it is called in ultimate, is not just about the lack of referees, it is a “conduct of play”.
+“Spirit of the Game” evolved from the counterculture and alternative playing appeal of all the early disc sports, including ultimate.
+SOTG, as it is called in ultimate, is not just about the lack of referees in a game, it is a “conduct of play”.
 The lack of referees and self-dispute settling are the results of this code of conduct.
-Although this conduct extends to all disc sports, the rule was first recognized in ultimate and included into the 7th edition of the Official Rules for Ultimate in 1978.
+Although this conduct extends to all disc sports, it was first recognized in ultimate and included as a rule addition in the 7th edition of the Official Rules for Ultimate in 1978.
 SOTG also includes an “Integrity Rule” where players are expected to call themselves when they commit a foul, giving the player that is fouled the option.
 In the AUDL, where referees are used, this option even overrules calls made by the referees.
 This rule is unique to ultimate and is used frequently during games.

-Early Frisbee Play and First Disc Sports Competitions 1968-1973
+Early Frisbee Play and Modern Disc Sports Competitions 1968-1973

 The first known instance of a flying disc sport was disc golf, invented in Canada, in the early 1900s.
 The first game was held in Bladworth, Saskatchewan, Canada in 1926.
 Ronald Gibson and a group of his Bladworth Elementary School buddies played a game of throwing tin lids into 4 foot wide circles drawn into sandy patches on their school grounds.
 They called the game Tin Lid Golf and played on a fairly regular basis.
 However, after they grew older and went their separate ways, the game came to an end.
 We don’t have the historical connecting dots from Tin Lid Golf 1926 to the beginning of modern disc golf, but it doesn’t mean they were not there.
 For all we know, someone from Bladworth Tin lid Golf may have moved to the East Coast of the U.S. for whatever reason and started the pie tin tossing at Yale and other ivy league universities, we just don’t know.
-Since the first disc golf (Tin Lid Golf) was played in Bladworth, it wasn’t until the 1970s that modern disc golf would be introduced to Canadians at the Canadian Open Frisbee Championships in Toronto and the Vancouver Open Frisbee Championships in Stanley Park, Vancouver, BC.
+Since the first disc golf (Tin Lid Golf) was played in Bladworth, it wasn’t until the 1970s that modern disc golf competitions would be introduced to Canadians at the Canadian Open Frisbee Championships in Toronto and the Vancouver Open Frisbee Championships in Stanley Park, Vancouver, BC.
 The first object target disc golf courses were designed in 1970 in Rochester, NY, Berekely, CA and Toronto, ON.
 Disc golf is now played in over 40 countries with a popular PDGA semi-professional tour.

 The November 1969 “All Comers” meet in Brookside Park in Pasadena, California, advertised a “Style throwing and catching” activity area and also a “Free exercise” activity area in addition to the other more traditional Frisbee events like guts, distance, and accuracy.

-There were a few guts and distance tournaments in the 1960s, but the birth and history of Frisbee and disc sports competitions began in the early 1970s in Canada and the US.
-Disc sports were being invented, developed and promoted in both countries during the same period.
+There were a few guts and distance tournaments in the 1960s, but Frisbee and modern disc sports were being invented, developed and promoted in the U.S. and Canada during the same early 1970s period.
 Canada has shown that despite population differences, Canada has always been competitive at the highest level against the U.S. and the World.